LearningLocker/docs/src/http-clients.md

 # Clients HTTP Interface

-Details of a cleints which will be accessing Learning Locker.
+Details of a clients which will be accessing Learning Locker.
 It contains details for permissions, authenticating and storing the xapi request.

-It is accessable through the [connection API](/http-connection) and [restify api](/http-models).
-Accepted properties:
+It is accessible through the [connection API](/http-connection) and [restify api](/http-models).

+### Schema

 Name | Description
 --- | ---
 _id | The unique id of document. createdAt | When this document was created. updatedAt | When this document was last updated. title | String.
-The title of the cleint. api | The client [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) details.
+The title of the client. api | The client [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) details.
 [See api](#api). authority | A json encoded string of an agent object that will be added to any statements the client pushes statement model.
-[See authority](#authority). scopes | An array of strings. permission scopes that this client has permission for. isTrusted | Whether this client is active. organisation | The organisation this client is attached to. lrs_id | The id of the [lrs](/lrs) that the system will put recieved xapi statements.
+[See authority](#authority). scopes | An array of strings. permission [scopes](/http-roles#scopes) that this client has permission for. isTrusted | Whether this client is active. organisation | The [organisation](/http-organisations#schema) this client is attached to. lrs_id | The id of the [store](/http-stores#schema) that the system will put recieved xapi statements.

 # api